Nils Svensson

 Nils Svensson (born 9 May 2002) is a Swedish professional footballer who plays as a centre back for Trollhättan.

-Club career
+Career

 After playing in the youth sectors of Melleruds IF and Örgryte IS, Svensson debuted in senior level with Vänersborgs IF in Swedish third-tier Ettan in 2022.

 On 16 February 2023, Svensson moved to Finland after signing with HJK Helsinki organisation on a two-year deal with a one-year option.
 He was first assigned to the club's reserve team Klubi 04 in third-tier Kakkonen.
 He made his Veikkausliiga debut with HJK first team on 7 June 2024, after being subbed on to injured Michael Boamah.
 Svensson was named the Ykkönen Defender of the Year in 2024, helping Klubi 04 to win promotion to second-tier Ykkösliiga.
 On 7 December, HJK announced his departure from the organisation.